peteroupc/peteroupc.github.io/randomgendoc.md

      |  append_poly(self, result, poly)
      |      Appends a probability in the form of a polynomial.
      |      result - A number indicating the result (die roll or coin
-     |        flip) that will be
+     |        flip) that will be returned by the _output_ coin or _output_
-     |        returned with the probability represented by this polynomial.
+     |        die with  the probability represented by this polynomial.
+     |        Must be an integer 0 or greater.
      |      poly - Polynomial expressed as a list of terms as follows:
      |        Each term is a list of two or more items that express one of
      |        the polynomial's terms; the first item is the coefficient,
-     |        the remaining items are the powers of the input coins'
+     |        the remaining items are the powers of the input die's
      |        probabilities.
+The number of remaining items in each term
+     |        is the number of faces the _input_ die has.
+Specifically, the
-Specifically, the term has the following form:
+     |        term has the following form:
      |
-     |        In the case of coins-to dice (so the probabilities are p and 1-p):
+     |        In the case of coins-to dice (so the probabilities are p and 1-p,
+     |        where the [unknown] probability that the _input_ coin returns 0
+     |        is p, or returns 1 is 1-p):
      |                 term[0] * p**term[1] * (1-p)**term[2].
-     |        In the case of dice-to dice (so the probabilities are p1, p2, etc.):
+     |        In the case of dice-to dice (so the probabilities are p1, p2, etc.,
+     |        where the [unknown] probability that the _input_ die returns
+     |        0 is p1, returns 1 is p2, etc.):
      |                 term[0] * p1**term[1] * p2**term[2] * ... * pn**term[n].
      |
      |        For example, [3, 4, 5] becomes: